fgauna12/fgauna12.github.io/_posts/2020-03-01-publishing-helm-3-charts-to-azure-container-registry-using-azure-devops-part-2.md

 Secondly, we move the packaged helm chart to the staging directory.
 It could be useful to publish it as a build artifact.

 Lastly, we push the Helm chart using the Azure CLI ACR Helm commands.

-Note
+And, we're done.

+So, although it looks easy, you might run into some snags because of the preview nature. \
+\
+Best of luck.